vsolovyov/blog/content/postgresql-archiver-failure.md

 ```

 Time corresponds nicely with our approximate timeline of 12:30 UTC from
 monitoring, where we start seeing disk usage starts trending upwards.
-There
+There are
-are errors with `000000010001AFCD000000EC` WAL segment, and indeed we didn't have
+errors with `000000010001AFCD000000EC` WAL segment, and indeed we didn't have
-`000000010001AFCD000000EC.br` in our backup location.
-Maybe Postgres archiver
+`000000010001AFCD000000EC.br` in our backup location (we use Brotli to compress
+our WAL segments, hence `.br` extension).
+Maybe Postgres archiver would have
-would have [tried up to three
+[tried up to three
 times](https://github.com/postgres/postgres/blob/REL_13_STABLE/src/backend/postmaster/pgarch.c#L67)
 to re-upload it again if it wasn't stuck on `000000010001AFCD000000D6`.